frit007/ParallelChess/README.md

 The project was developped in visual studio 2019 using dotnet core 3.1

 # Structure
-The project is split into multiple parts
+The project is split into multiple solution each trying to solve a small problem.

 ## ParallelChess
 ParallelChess is the core chess program which tries to be as fast c# allows.